-The Open Source Initiative (OSI) is a global non-profit that supports and promotes the open source movement.
+The Open Source Initiative (OSI) is a global non-profit promotes and protects open source software, development and communities.
 Among other things, we maintain the Open Source Definition, and a list of licenses that comply with that definition.
 See our about and history pages for more.

 Outgoing President Simon Phipps hands the baton to Allison Randal

 Sponsor of OPNsense, an open source FreeBSD based firewall and routing platform, extends support to broader open source community.

 Partnership highlights core values of both organizations in ensuring access to all members within communities.

 Organizations aligned in goals of raising awareness and adoption of open source in government and elections.